hsiungyuu/repository-of-the-end-of-term/README.md

-# repository-of-the-end-of-term
+# repository-of-the-terminal-
-in order to get the terminal grade
+## in order to get the terminal grade

 ```
 #include <Servo.h>